 - Copy of shareholder(s)’ passport and CV

-- Original bank reference letter (for each shareholders)
+- Original bank reference letter (for each shareholder)

 - No objection letter by the current sponsor, for the manager (if a resident of UAE and a UAE employment visa-holder)